sferez/BybitMarketData/README.md

 The ticker data is collected from the **tickers.{symbol}** channel, which provides the following information:

-- 'symbol': the trading pair
+- `symbol`: the trading pair
-- 'tickDirection': the direction of the last tick
+- `tickDirection`: the direction of the last tick
-- 'price24hPcnt': the percentage change in price over the last 24 hours
+- `price24hPcnt`: the percentage change in price over the last 24 hours
-- 'lastPrice': the last traded price
+- `lastPrice`: the last traded price
-- 'prevPrice24h': the price 24 hours ago
+- `prevPrice24h`: the price 24 hours ago
-- 'highPrice24h': the highest price over the last 24 hours
+- `highPrice24h`: the highest price over the last 24 hours
-- 'lowPrice24h': the lowest price over the last 24 hours
+- `lowPrice24h`: the lowest price over the last 24 hours
-- 'prevPrice1h': the price 1 hour ago
+- `prevPrice1h`: the price 1 hour ago
-- 'markPrice': the mark price
+- `markPrice`: the mark price
-- 'indexPrice': the index price
+- `indexPrice`: the index price
-- 'openInterest': the open interest
+- `openInterest`: the open interest
-- 'openInterestValue': the open interest value
+- `openInterestValue`: the open interest value
-- 'turnover24h': the turnover over the last 24 hours
+- `turnover24h`: the turnover over the last 24 hours
-- 'volume24h': the volume over the last 24 hours
+- `volume24h`: the volume over the last 24 hours
-- 'nextFundingTime': the next funding time
+- `nextFundingTime`: the next funding time
-- 'fundingRate': the funding rate
+- `fundingRate`: the funding rate
-- 'bid1Price': the best bid price
+- `bid1Price`: the best bid price
-- 'bid1Size': the best bid size
+- `bid1Size`: the best bid size
-- 'ask1Price': the best ask price
+- `ask1Price`: the best ask price
-- 'ask1Size': the best ask size
+- `ask1Size`: the best ask size

 #### Example